Arthur Rueber

 Charles Arthur Rueber (August 9, 1883 – September 1, 1968; sometimes spelled Reuber) was an American football and baseball player, coach of football, basketball, and baseball, and college athletics administrator.

 Playing career

 Rueber was a starting halfback at Northwestern University in 1905.

 He also spent one summer playing minor league baseball for the Bartlesville Indians and Chanute Browns of the Kansas State League in 1906.

 Coaching career

-He served as the head football coach at Whitworth University in Spokane, Washington (1907–1908) and North Dakota State University (then known as the North Dakota Agricultural School) from 1909 to 1912.
-At the latter school, he also served as the head baseball coach (1909–1913).
+Rueber served as the head football coach at U.S. Grant Memorial University—now known as the University of Tennessee at Chattanooga–in 1906, Whitworth University in Spokane, Washington from 1907 to 1908, and the North Dakota Agricultural School—now known as North Dakota State University—from 1909 to 1912.
+At North Dakota Agricultural, he was also the head baseball coach from 1909 to 1913.